Looking After Pet Birds

 Cockatiels, Budgerigars, Macaws, African Grey’s – we are all familiar with some of the most common birds found in UK homes today, but what does it take to maintain your chirpy one’s health and well-being?

 Food for the birds

 So much more than a bit of cuttlefish!
 The likelihood of your bird originating from an exotic land is likely, therefore it’s dietary requirements will need to be tailored around this.
-Generally, a diet or fresh fruit, vegetables and seeds is ideal but if your bird has been under the weather, needs to gain weight or is moulting give a helping of high potency food.
+Generally, a diet or fresh fruit, vegetables and seeds are ideal but if your bird has been under the weather, needs to gain weight or is moulting give a helping of high potency food.
 The Harrison’s High Potency Fine is the ideal feed for breeds such as Macaws, African Grey’s or Moluccan Cockatoo.